Basic Plotting#

 MOM6 diag_table and history files#

 The diagnostics in MOM6 are controlled by the diag_table.
-To understand how the diag_table works, please click on this link.
-If you have done the gmom_jra.run_length simulation, you can use a text editor to inspect the default diag_table for this simulation.
+To understand how the diag_table works, please revisit the Namelist section or click on this link.
+If you have done the g.GW_JRA.TL319_t233_wg37.001 simulation (in challenge exercises), you can use a text editor to inspect the default diag_table for this simulation.
 It’s located at:

 Below is a list of history files for the out-of-the-box MOM6 simulations, including a brief explanation of their purposes.
 The mom6.h.sfc files contain daily means, while all other history files contain monthly means.